Snowball-Finance/snowball-docs/resources/smart-contracts/compounding-contracts/README.md

 # Compounding Contracts

-Our compounding deposit, strategy and gauge contracts are split into their respective platforms: Pangolin, Trader Joe, Benqi and Aave:
+Our compounding deposit, strategy and gauge contracts are split into their respective platforms:

 {% content-ref url="pangolin-contracts.md" %}
 [pangolin-contracts.md](pangolin-contracts.md)